Deoli, Rajasthan: Places

+Deoli is 176.5 km from Jaipur and 64.8 km (56 min) away from Tonk.
+The nearest Railway Station is Bundi, 45 km away.
+The nearest airport is in Jaipur International Airport, 79 km away.

-It has a CISF training center.
+Deoli has a CISF training center.
 RTC Deoli was established on 1 August 1984.
 It is located in District Tonk, Post Deoli, Rajasthan, which is 165 km away from Jaipur Airport and 85 km from Kota Railway Station.
 RTC Deoli conducts the basic induction training of directly recruited Constables.
-It has been imparting professional and specialized training to officers and men of CISF and other private Security Organizations in addition to its primary task of grooming the Constables.
-This was one of the epicenters of the freedom struggle.
-It is believed that Birsa Munda was detained here.
+It also provides professional and specialized training to officers and men of CISF and other private security organizations.

-Bisalpur Dam

-The Bisalpur Project of the state is a multipurpose scheme, which supplies drinking water to Jaipur district and Ajmer, Beawar, Nasirabad and Kishangarh towns of Ajmer district besides provisions for irrigating hectares of land.
-The dam is constructed on the River Banas in Tonk district.
-Work on the Bisalpur dam was started in 1993–94.
+The Bisalpur Dam on the Banas River is a multipurpose scheme, which supplies water for drinking and irrigation to Jaipur district and Ajmer, Beawar, Nasirabad and Kishangarh towns of Ajmer district.
+The dam was constructed in 1993–94.